Estimated reading time: 49 minutes

 - Many more…

-Lesson 2 – How to create your medical marketing plan?
+How do you create your medical marketing plan?

 This is where most folks get stuck.
 They either get overwhelmed by the entire marketing process, read up too much information or attempt to do too much at one time.